 International Journal of Agricultural Extension

 More Announcements... |

-International Journal of Agricultural Extension is a multidisciplinary, open access, peer reviewed journal aimed to publish authoritative empirical research and conceptual contribution building the theory of agriculture extension especially focusing on rural development through practices of agriculture extension.
+International Journal of Agricultural Extension is devoted to publishing authoritative empirical research and conceptual contribution building the theory of agriculture extension especially focusing on community development through practices of agriculture extension education.

+International Journal of Agricultural Extension